Skip Navigation

 ~

 Request for Parent Support!
 We value your input and encourage you to be active participants in your child's education.
 Regular parent-teacher communication is expected to keep you informed about your child's progress and any changes in the curriculum or support services.
-We are also committed to maintaining open and effective communication with parents and guardians.
+Parents are invited to visit specialized classrooms during non-instructional times to maintain the privacy of all students.
+Parents can contact their child's teacher to schedule a parent-teacher conference.
+We are committed to maintaining open and effective communication with parents and guardians.

 ~